 Is your Dock busy?
 How well are you able to distinguish Apple’s new app icons cast rigorously into rounded rectangles?
 I’m still failing, and open FaceTime when I want Messages.

 I hope that you enjoyed Saturday’s Mac Riddles, episode 81.
 Here are my solutions to them.
 1: I’m […]

 Improved tests, statistical analysis, and interface, together with a 21 page Help book detailing its range of tests in 5,000 words.
 Ready to use for real.

 Boot disk volume layout is intricate in Big Sur.
 M1 Macs lose the EFI partition on their internal SSDs and gain two more for APFS.
 Contents of /System/Volumes has also changed.

-Here are this weekend’s riddles to entertain you through family time, shopping and recreation.
-1: I was conceived […]
+Here are this weekend’s riddles to entertain you through whatever you’re now allowed to do.
+1: I’m the […]

 Diagrams of the layout of volumes on boot disks for macOS 10.13 to 11, covering both Intel and M1 models.

 Final in series.
 Examines how the hardened runtime controls access to protected private data and services, and how some use private entitlements.

 Second in the series.
 Considers in detail what the hardened environment offers the user, and how notarized apps can opt out of its protection.